Mike Yastrzemski Player Props: Giants vs. Pirates

-The San Francisco Giants and Mike Yastrzemski (.361 slugging percentage over his past 10 games, including one homer), take on starting pitcher Johan Oviedo and the Pittsburgh Pirates at Oracle Park, Tuesday at 9:45 PM ET.
+The San Francisco Giants and Mike Yastrzemski (.382 slugging percentage over his past 10 games, including one homer), take on starter Mitch Keller and the Pittsburgh Pirates at Oracle Park, Wednesday at 3:45 PM ET.

-In his last game, he hit a home run while going 1-for-3 against the Brewers.
+In his most recent game he had a hitless showing (0-for-2) against the Pirates.

 Mike Yastrzemski Game Info & Props vs. the Pirates